iftekharzeeon/HocusPocusHomeAssistant/README.md

 This project is developed as a part of BUET CSE Fest Hackathon 2022 (API and Cloud Services Category).<br>
 The problem statement for this competiton is given in this link : <br>
 https://docs.google.com/document/d/e/2PACX-1vQ5IXrU0T6bpXo4rvcaAwDosNeNiZAY5HQWPKEVhl_fi4SpNZFGqbr3eCGPCqscnd4_ojGmZOgxMYCI/pub?
+Visit the project at: https://mighty-cliffs-92435.herokuapp.com/
 <br>
 <h1>Project Details</h1>
-This project is done using Nodejs and numerous APIs and cloud services.
+This project is built using Nodejs and numerous APIs and cloud services.
 We have build a smart Home Assistant Software which can communicate with the user and execute tasks accordingly.
 <h3> 1.
 Speech-to-Text Recognition </h3>
 We have used Microsoft Azure's <a href="https://www.npmjs.com/package/microsoft-cognitiveservices-speech-sdk">https://www.npmjs.com/package/microsoft-cognitiveservices-speech-sdk</a> API to implement this feature.
 <h3> 2.
 Music Recommendation </h3>